Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/addonstructure/metadata/_index.md

 - `type` (required)

   Can be one of "app", "runtime" and "standalone".
+For Addons, always set this to "app".

 - `author` (required)